 Tulum Art Club offers a special day trip to the inland city of Valladolid, where you can learn about Mayan pottery from a family that has kept the Mayan methods alive for centuries—a rare and authentic Mayan experience.
 Attendees will leave the workshop with an understanding of the family's spiritual traditions and a handmade item.

 Contact information: 51 984 135 5923; Avenida Tulum, Centauro Norte Esq., 77760 Tulum, Q.R.

 You can find organic soaps, oils, creams, and cosmetics at this city-center beauty shop that focuses on natural ingredients.
-All of the beauty products and services offered are Mexican.
+The Mexican-made cosmetics and beauty services are available.

 This eco-friendly slow fashion label is known for its gender-neutral resort wear made from linens grown and harvested within a hundred kilometers of Tulum.
 Each item is uniquely crafted by hand and designed in Mexico.

 Please contact us at 52 984 871 2136 or visit us at Avenida Tulum MZA 6 LTE 22, between Jupiter and Alfa Norte, 77760 Tulum, Q.R.